-Detect feature points in both images; visualize the strongest feature points found in the target image.
-Here we find putative point matches, match the features using their descriptors in both of Images i.e. from object to be detected & cluttered Image.
-After finding putatively matched points we display putatively matched features.
+Detect Feature Points in both Images, Visualize the strongest feature points found in the target image.
+Here we Find Putative Point Matches, Match the features using their descriptors in both of Images i.e. Form Object to be detected & Cluttered Image.
+After finding putatively matched points we Display putatively matched features.
 We mark the strongly selected feature point using polygons.
 Here we define the number of strongest feature to be selected.